 - Be careful when you talk to the insurance company: It is also important to be careful what you say to the at-fault party’s insurance company after the accident.
 They are out to serve the best interests of their employer.
 Unfortunately, that means they must do what they can to ensure you get nothing and they will lure you into making incriminating statements.
 Do not apologize for the accident when you speak to the adjuster.
 Stick to basic facts, including your name and the location and day the accident took place.
 To avoid making any errors while negotiating with them, seek legal representation as soon as possible.
 It can make a difference between whether or not you are able to obtain fair and just compensation.

 Personal Injury Attorney in Phoenix

 If you were recently injured in an accident that was caused by a negligent or careless driver, you should not have to suffer in silence.
-At the Rafi Law Group, PLLC, our fierce and knowledgeable personal injury attorneys in Phoenix understand how important it is for injured victims to obtain compensation for their injuries and damaged personal property.
+At the Rafi Law Group, our fierce and knowledgeable personal injury attorneys in Phoenix understand how important it is for injured victims to obtain compensation for their injuries and damaged personal property.
 We will stand up to the insurance company on your behalf.
-Our firm also understands the importance of being able to focus on recovery, which is why you will not owe us any legal fees until we are able to win your case.

 Contact our office today at (623) 300-1151 to schedule your free case evaluation.